• Pay My Bill

 How long are appointments typically?

-Our appointments typically last one hour, depending on your individual needs.
+Our appointments typically last 30 minutes to one hour, depending on your individual needs.

 When should I arrive for my appointment?